 This simple-yet-powerful plugin creates an authentic vibe that sits neatly amongst most mixes and tends to use subtlety in favor of power.

 Tremolo function gives an alternative to typical LFO type movement and introduces a more melodic and rhythmic motion to the sound of the keys.

 Created in conjunction with well-known pianist Rudi Fiasco, the original untreated samples are also available for download on Rudi’s website.

 Made for simple tasks and to function as a basic piano utility, while maintaining the full integrity of the original sound source in a brilliant manner.

-The Upright Piano from 99Sounds pulls you out of your studio and into an intimate setting, with its charming natural-sounding reverb and true-to-life dampening effect, this plugin gives anyone with a midi keyboard and a sustain pedal a licence to jam, with a super simple interface and no unnecessary bells and whistles, the piano purists are most likely to really enjoy this little freebie.
+The Upright Piano from 99Sounds pulls you out of your studio and into an intimate setting, with its charming natural-sounding reverb and true-to-life dampening effect, this plugin gives anyone with a MIDI keyboard and a sustain pedal a license to jam, with a super simple interface and no unnecessary bells and whistles, the piano purists are most likely to really enjoy this little freebie.

 6. Versilian Upright No. 1